AWS

 The AWS Provider supports assuming an IAM role, either in the provider configuration block parameter assume_role

-or in a named profile.
+or in .

 Warning: